 Kevin Wolf – Principal Consultant

-After founding Wolf and Associates and acting as its principal consultant since 1992, Kevin Wolf began working full timef for the Wind Harvest Company in the fall of 2005.
-In 2006 he, along with Bob Thomas and George Wagner, with full support of the WHC shareholders co-founded Wind Harvest International.
-He is now the Chief Operating Officer and a board member representing the common shareholders.
-Wolf and Associates is no longer active, though in the spirit of having one’s work be helpful to others, the material the company developed is made freely available to others with a Creative Commons BY-SA copyright. .
+After founding Wolf and Associates and acting as its principal consultant since 1992, Kevin Wolf began working full time for the Wind Harvest Company in early 2006, when he, Bob Thomas and George Wagner, with full support of the WHC shareholders co-founded Wind Harvest International.
+He is now the CEO, and represents the common shareholders.

-Bio: After Mr. Wolf graduated with a degree in Evolution and Ecology (Zoology) from UC Davis, he worked for the next ten years as an organizer, head rafting guide and fundraiser for the non-profit, environmental group Friends of the River.
+Bio: After Kevin graduated with a degree in Evolution and Ecology (Zoology) from UC Davis, he worked for the next ten years as an organizer, head rafting guide and fundraiser for the non-profit, environmental group Friends of the River.
 He left F.O.R. in 1992 to form his own successful consulting company, Wolf and Associates, which had a focus on strategic planning for non-profits, businesses, and governments and on finding common ground solutions to environmental problems.
-Emphasizing “strategic options” planning, consensus-based facilitation, and metadata searchable web “portals”, Mr. Wolf and his team assisted many diverse stakeholders in finding solutions to complex environmental dispute and long term strategic plans.
+Emphasizing “strategic options” planning, consensus-based facilitation, and metadata searchable web “portals”, Kevin and his associates assisted many diverse stakeholders in finding solutions to complex environmental dispute and long term strategic plans.

-Wolf has been active in numerous capacities within Davis where he lives including chairing the City of Davis’ Housing Committee, serving on the board of the Davis Foohttp://www.cacleanaction.org/aboutus.phpd Co-op and co-founding the N Street Cohousing community.
+Kevin has been active in numerous capacities within Davis where he lives including chairing the City of Davis’ Housing Committee, serving on the board of the Davis Food Co-op and co-founding the N Street Cohousing community.

 Wolf’s Resume provides a list of the many clients with whom he has worked and the volunteer positions he has held.